gitstc/photoviewer-swipe/README.md

 Options:
 * share: boolean - Option is used to hide and show the share option.
+* startIndex: number - THe index of the image to show in the list.
 * closeBtn: boolean - Option for close button visibility when share false [ONLY FOR iOS]
 * copyToReference: boolean - If you need to copy image to reference before show then set it true [ONLY FOR iOS]
 * headers: string - HTTP Headers [MUST BE PROVIDED]